-Teaching ‘Lower Ability’ Students Maths: “Are We Bottom Set?”
+Teaching ‘Low Ability’ Students Maths: “Are We Bottom Set?”

-Teaching maths to the children some schools still call the ‘low ability pupils’ you will at some point hear the question “Miss, are we bottom set?”
+Teaching maths to the children some schools still call the ‘low ability students’ you will at some point hear the question “Miss, are we bottom set?”

 The question is usually quickly followed by other questions such as “how do I move up a set?” and “why is this group so small?”

 Regardless of your views on teaching strategies such as setting or mixed ability grouping, one day, you may be once again faced with teaching ‘bottom set maths’.
 While ability based setting is more common at secondary school, it is also occasionally used in primary schools, particularly in the lead up to standardised exams.

 Even from a young age pupils show an awareness of the stigma of being placed in sets, and our free Primary School Guide to Pupil Premium emphasises The Education Endowment’s and the Sutton Trust’s findings that grouping students in sets actually has a detrimental effect on lower ability students and reduces progress by 1 month.
 In fact, in Finland, sorting children into ability groups is illegal.

 In this article we set out some of the challenges of labelling students bottom set and how to overcome them when you’re teaching.

 The main challenge with these bottom set Maths lower ability learners throughout the year can be to ensure that they remained motivated.
 This can be especially prominent if they are working towards separate goals to other pupils in their year group and are seated away from the other pupils; this contributes towards the feeling of demoralisation and segregation and teachers are left to convince these pupils that the effort they put into maths is worthwhile.

 Introducing pupils to metacognition in the classroom can be one way of providing them with motivation.
 Many metacognitive strategies help frame problems as ‘something you can’t solve yet‘ rather than simply something you cannot solve, helping keep pupils’ morale up.